KajWiik/AS6500_arduino/README.md

+[!CAUTION] This driver (and the self praises :-D) is a raw output from Claude Sonnet AI and it is currently untested.
+It will probably not work as is.

 # AS6500 Time-to-Digital Converter Arduino Driver

 A comprehensive Arduino library for interfacing with the AS6500 high-precision Time-to-Digital Converter (TDC) via SPI communication.
 This library provides an easy-to-use API for measuring time intervals with picosecond resolution.